Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

-Note that $\mu_{\hat{z}^k}$ and $\sigma_{\hat{z}^k}$ are the mean and standard deviation of $\hat{z}^k$ respectively.
-In Equation \ref{eq:normalizingflow_loss}, $\alpha$, $\beta$, and $\gamma$ are weights used to balance the loss terms.
+Note that $\mu_{\hat{z}^k}$ and $\sigma_{\hat{z}^k}$ are the mean and standard deviation of $\hat{z}^k$, respectively.
+In Equation \eqref{eq:normalizingflow_loss}, $\alpha$, $\beta$, and $\gamma$ are weights used to balance the loss terms.
 We refer to $\alpha$ as the reconstruction scale, $\beta$ as the adversarial scale, and $\gamma$ as the KL scale.
 When setting the reconstruction scale and adversarial scale to similar values, the adversarial loss tends to dominate the reconstruction loss, resulting with the model tending to generate non-cancerous images that are completely different from the input cancerous images.
 Thus, the reconstruction scale is required to be significantly greater than the adversarial scale for the model to consistently output non-cancerous variations of the input cancerous images.
-The KL scale has less of an impact on the outputted images compared to the reconstruction and adversarial scales as this loss is computed using the intermediary output $\hat{z}^k$.

 Rather than training $U()$ with the whole $X_{C,FLAIR}$, we use a subset of $X_{C,FLAIR}$ whose negative seed regions consist of less than $50\%$ of the image.
 This is to ensure that when the negative seed region is applied to the input image, a sufficient amount of the image remains for $L_{recon}$.